theonize/Currier/Gloss/Jonah/Jonah 4.md

 ...it can grow 12-18" per day
 - [1Kgs 7:24]()

+The plant is symbolic of _the comforts of home_.

 11) Interesting that God slew as many Asyrians in one night during Hezekiah's reign.